-Thanks to a new study, we know why military couples marry younger on average than civilian couples.
+Thanks to this study, we know why military couples marry younger on average than civilian couples.
 A part of it is due to the increase in pay, sure.
-More of that why is explained by the fact that the military community does a lot of things to support marriage that civilian employers just don’t do.
+More of that why is explained by the fact that the military community does a lot of things to support marriage that civilian employers just don't do.

 More why is explained by how people in love want to live together, not apart.

 Even more why is about the nature of being the #1 person for someone in a time of war.
 As Amy Bushatz explains it so well here, "It was about getting to be that first phone called or door visited if something, God forbid, was to happen to him or her during training or at war."

 So we know why.
 But do we know how they stay together?

 We asked our Military.com's SpouseBuzz readers who had married young to give us some tips about how military couples marry young and stay together.
 Here is what they say:

 1. Ignore people who say it can't be done.

 Andi Edwards and her husband married at age 19 and they have been married 13 years.
 "Our biggest tips have always been: Ignore the people who say it can't be done (because it CAN!!!).
 Focus on being your best selves and treating each other as you want to be treated.
 Faith is our family's focus and that has carried us through tough times, too."